gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 The `gatsby-config.js` is another special file that Gatsby will automatically recognize.
 This is where you add plugins and other site configuration.

-> Check out the [doc on gatsby-config.js](/docs/gatsby-config/) to read more, if you wish.
+> 💡 Check out the [Gatsby Config API](/docs/gatsby-config/) doc to read more, if you wish.

 3. Typography.js needs a configuration file.
 Create a new directory called `utils` in the `src` directory.
 Then add a new file called `typography.js` to `utils` and copy the following into the file: